-The effect of experimental parameters, such as the nature of metal ions, initial concentration (10-50 mg/L), pH (2-8) and temperature (283, 293, 303 and 303 K) on the extend of adsorption various ion were studied in a batch mode of operation for the specific period of contact times (0-180 min).
+The effect of experimental parameters, such as the nature of metal ions, initial concentration (10-50 mg/L), pH (2-8) and temperature (283, 293, 303 and 303 K) on the extend of adsorption various ion was studied in a batch mode of operation for the specific period of contact times (0-180 min).
 In order to determine the effect of each parameter, the other parameters were fixed.
-Each of the Pb(II), Cd(II) and Cu(II) ion solution was prepared by dissolving Pb(NO3)2, Cd(NO3)2.4H2O and Cu(NO3)2.3H2O in doubly distilled water respectively and used as stock solutions.
+Each of the Pb(II), Cd(II) and Cu(II) ion solutions was prepared by dissolving Pb(NO3)2, Cd(NO3)2.4H2O and Cu(NO3)2.3H2O in doubly distilled water, respectively, and used as stock solutions.
 Then they were diluted to the required concentration.
 The pH of solution was adjusted using 0.1 M HCl or 0.1 M NaOH (provided by Merck Company with maximum purity).
-For contact time studies, 10 mL of each ion solution of known initial concentration and certain pH were taken into a 25 mL screw-cap flask with a fixed quantity of adsorbent (50 mg/L) and agitated in a thermostated rotary shaker min with the speed of 250 rpm at 293K.
-At various intervals, the adsorbents were separated from the samples by filtering and the filtrates were analyzed using AAS and the concentration of each ion was determined as previously.
+For contact time studies, 10 mL of each ion solution of known initial concentration and certain pH were taken into a 25 mL screw-cap flask with a fixed quantity of adsorbent (50 mg/L) and agitated in a thermostated rotary shaker min with the speed of 250 rpm at 293 K. Ultrasonic Bath (71020-DTH-E; Model 1510 DTH, 220V; EMS Company) was used to perverted the particles to aggregate and forming bulk.
+At various intervals, the adsorbents were separated from the samples by filtering and the filtrates were analyzed using AAS, and the concentration of each ion was determined as previously.
 Quality assurance of the analytical measurements was performed.
-Pb(II), Cd(II) and Cu(II) standard solutions of 1000mg/L $\pm 0.1\%$ were used for measurement.
-Calibration curves between 1 and 50mg/L were prepared and the detection limit was found to be 1mg/L. Precision of the parallel measurements was $\pm 1\%$ SD.
+Pb(II), Cd(II) and Cu(II) standard solutions of 1000mg/L $\pm 0.1\%$ were used for measuring.
+Calibration curves between 1 and 50mg/L were prepared, and the detection limit was found to be 1mg/ L. Precision of the parallel measurements was $\pm 1\%$ SD.
 For adjusting each adsorption isotherm, different initial concentrations (10-50mg/L) of each Pb(II), Cd(II) and Cu(II) ion were agitated with 50 mg/L adsorbent dosage in a thermostated shaker (250rpm) for several times.
-The adsorbents were removed by membrane .The adsorption percentage of each metal ion was calculated as follows:
+The adsorbents were removed by membrane.
+The adsorption percentage of each metal ion was calculated as follows: